UNIVERSE-HPC/course-material/software_architecture_and_design/object_orientated/classes.md

 decorator is taking the `last_observation` function and modifying its behaviour, so it can be accessed as if it were a normal attribute.
 It is also possible to make your own decorators, but we won't cover it here.

+## Key Points:
+- Object oriented programming is a programming paradigm based on the concept of classes, which encapsulate data and code.
+- Classes allow us to organise data into distinct concepts.
+- By breaking down our data into classes, we can reason about the behaviour of parts of our data.